As soon as the temperature drops we immediately starting thinking Christmas, or more specifically how to save money for Christmas.

 No doubt you will be thinking more carefully about what you buy and how much you spend between now and Christmas, and quite rightly too.

 It pays to be focused on your spending, this is how you can save money for Christmas without resorting to eating nothing but rice and beans.

 But there is not need to not spend at all, especially when spending normally will earn you free money.
 Money you can turn into gift cards to use to buy Christmas gifts for free!

 Once linked, use your cards at Drop’s retail partners’ (includes Amazon, Costco, Walmart & Target) and earn free money.
-Turn the money in your Drop wallet into free gift cards from your favorite retailers.
+Turn the money in your

 No need to scan receipts or clip coupons, earn automatically every time you use your Drop linked card.